PulseRain/Rattlesnake/README.md

      **pip3 install pyserial**

-  6. Connect the Creative Board to the host PC
+  6. Make sure the Creative Board is connected to the host PC, and is programmed with the Rattlesnake bitstream.

+  7. Open the Device Manager in Windows to figure out which COM port is assigned to the Creative Board.

+  8. Enter the Rattlesnake\scripts directory.
+Assume COM7 is used by the  hardware, then the following command can be used to load the ATTACK_NR1

+    **python rattlesnake_config.py --port=COM7 --console_enable --reset --run --image=..\RISC-V-IoT-Contest\ATTACK_NR1\build\zephyr\zephyr.elf**

 ## 3. Folder Structure of the Repository <a name="folder"></a>